MBACP : Psychotherapist & Supervisor

 Training, qualifications & experience

-I have an Advanced Diploma in Humanistic Integrative Counselling (a BACP accredited qualification from CPPD Counselling School, N8), which covers a variety of counselling models, including psychodynamic, person centred, gestalt TA, CBT, and so on.
-I also have a Diploma in Person Centred Counselling from 'metanoia'.
+I have a Diploma in Clinical Supervision and an Advanced Diploma in Humanistic Integrative Counselling (a BACP accredited qualification from CPPD Counselling School, N8), which covers a variety of counselling models, including psychodynamic, person centred, gestalt TA, CBT, and so on.

 - Advanced Diploma in Humanistic Integrative Counselling